jessica-woodgate/desk23/DesignElements/Ideation/Feedback/README.md

-How are feedback sessions have been conducted:
+How the feedback sessions have been conducted: